Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/3. Intermediate/Notes-6.md

 3. Once we have the context, we **wrap our component tree using the Provider component** and provide the data we want to share.

 Extra – In the Provider, we set the value property.
 This value overrides the default value provided in createContext(Value inside brackets).

+## Debugging with React Dev Tools

+We can view the context details in the `Components tab` of the `React Developer Tools`.